LedgerHQ/lib-ledger-core/README.md

 ##### Shells

-- [`test-shell.nix`](./nix/test-shell.nix) builds the shell used in CI
 - [`libcore-jar.nix`](./nix/libcore-jar.nix) is a shell used to build the JAR locally, or in github actions

 ##### Local development

-- [`default.nix`](./default.nix) holds the function to build libcore derivation, and allows to enter a shell for development
+- [`default.nix`](./default.nix) holds the function to build libcore derivation, and allows to enter a shell for development or running tests

 #### Using `nix-shell`